-Over the past month there have been several high profile cases where owners of one web site have sues or threatened to sue owners of another web site for linking to them.
-I know on first glance this sounds crazy, and to be honest, it *IS* crazy.
-After all, if links are illegal then every search engine, every directory, and every link list is illegal, and would have to be shut down.
+Over the past month, there have been several high profile cases where owners of one website have sued or threatened to sue owners of another website for linking to them.
+I know at first glance this sounds crazy, and to be honest, it *IS* crazy.
+After all, if links are illegal then every search engine, every directory, and every link list is illegal and would have to be shut down.
 After all, what is Google but a database of deep links?
 Take away Yahoo‘s links to other sites, to news headlines and stock quotes, and you have nothing.

 Deep linking is not a problem that needs a legal solution.
 If you don’t want someone deep linking to your site’s interior pages, you can write a script that checks the referring URL, and then redirects anybody coming in from any page that is not on your domain already.
 End of problem.
 This is a bit harsh, though,

 Some sites don’t like deep links because they feel the user is missing out on banner ads (ads we all ignore anyway) they’d see if they came through the front door.
 There’s a solution for this as well, and it’s not a lawsuit.
 If you want to make sure someone entering your site via a deep link sees your banner ads or some other content from your homepage, you can modify your server to detect any offsite user entering directly via a deep link.
 The content for that page can then be served in a frame that displays the banner.
 Or, better yet, you launch a second pop-up window with the homepage in it.
 There are several even better workarounds that won’t alienate your users, some more technical than I want to get for this column, but just as effective.